 6. Shop around – vow to abandon your broadband and mobile provider and save £100s

 Whatever your online hobbies – browsing, movies, music or gaming – there are deals galore offering ever more data and faster internet speeds at lower prices.

 Call your provider with details of an offer you like, and ask them to match it – if they can’t, say you’ll leave.
 In many cases, the company won’t want to lose your business, and will switch you to a cheaper tariff offering better value.

 7. Get paid when you spend – grab cashback wherever you can shopping online

 In a bid to tempt people to their websites, more stores are now happy to pay a slice of ‘cash back’ to third parties who help them – and this increasingly ends up in shoppers’ pockets.

 Instead of logging on directly to the company you want to buy from, click through to it via a cashback site and you’ll be financially rewarded.
 You can earn anything from pennies for small household goods to nearly £50 for select financial products such as insurance.
-Also, when using Barclays Mobile Banking or Online Banking you could get cashback on your shopping at participating retailers.
+Also, when using the Barclays app or Online Banking, you could get cashback on your shopping at participating retailers.
 Log in to register and review our terms and conditions.

 Always do your research, though, to make sure you’re getting the best price first though.
 It’s easy to be tempted by a big cashback discount but the same item could be on sale elsewhere for even less.